heroku-softtrends/dotnetcore2.main.buildpack/README.md

-# .NET Core 2.1 Buildpack for Heroku
+# .NET Core 2.x Buildpack for Heroku
 ## by Softtrends LLC

 This Buidpack can be used to compile and deploy .Net Core application, ASP.Net Application, ASP.Net MVC Application to Heroku.
 It will pull the .NET Core dependencies from Microsoft, build a .NET Core Application and deploy it to the Heroku Platform.
-You can use any version of Visual Studio to do the development, from the Free Visual Studio Code to the fully-featured Visual Studio Enterprise.
+You should use Visual Studio 2017 for best compatibility.
+Any tool from Visual Studio Code to the fully-featured Visual Studio Enterprise is supported.

 # References